monero-project/monero-site/README.md

 In the event that you think your User Guide should be in a new Category that doesn't exist yet, contact the Website workgroup.

-Repeat the above process for each language version of this index page INCLUDING THE template.
+Repeat the above process for each language version of this index page.

 ## How to make a Moneropedia Entry